ethereum/web3.py/docs/ethpm.rst

 The ``Package`` class currently verifies the following things.

--  Manifests used to instantiate a ``Package`` object conform to the `EthPM V2 Manifest Specification <https://github.com/ethpm/ethpm-spec/blob/master/spec/package.spec.json>`__ and are tightly packed, with keys sorted alphabetically.
+-  Manifests used to instantiate a ``Package`` object conform to the `EthPM V3 Manifest Specification <https://github.com/ethpm/ethpm-spec/blob/master/spec/v3.spec.json>`__ and are tightly packed, with keys sorted alphabetically.

 LinkableContract
 ----------------

 `Py-EthPM` uses a custom subclass of ``Web3.contract.Contract`` to manage contract factories and instances which might require bytecode linking.
-To create a deployable contract factory, both the contract type's ``abi`` and ``deployment_bytecode`` must be available in the Package's manifest.
+To create a deployable contract factory, both the contract type's ``abi`` and ``deploymentBytecode`` must be available in the Package's manifest.

+TODO
 .. doctest::

    >>> from eth_utils import is_address